-How long will that bring you (or the person you are buying it for) joy?
+How long will that bring joy to you (or the person you are buying it for)?
 Would any “souvenirs” really be worth the money?

 And then there is the airport!
 Magazines, snacks, alcohol, those items are always so much more expensive than getting them beforehand.
 Make sure to pick up your snacks, books, and magazines before you get to the airport for your trip.